tmdh/laravel-kit/README.md

 ### Windows

-[Download the setup file](https://github.com/tmdh/laravel-kit/releases/download/v2.0.4/Laravel-Kit-Setup-2.0.4.exe) and install it.
+[Download the setup file (.exe)](https://github.com/tmdh/laravel-kit/releases/latest) and install it.
 Updates will be installed automatically.

 ### macOS

 The recommended way to install on macOS is by using [brew](https://brew.sh/).

 ```
 brew install laravel-kit
 ```

-Or, download zip or dmg formats from the [Releases](https://github.com/tmdh/laravel-kit/releases) page.
+Or, download zip or dmg formats from the [Releases](https://github.com/tmdh/laravel-kit/releases/latest) page.

 ### Ubuntu and other derivatives

 Run these commands from the terminal:

 ```
 wget https://github.com/tmdh/laravel-kit/releases/download/v2.0.4/laravel-kit_2.0.4_amd64.deb
 sudo apt install ./laravel-kit_2.0.4_amd64.deb